DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 The next project for me, outside of everything DIY, is all things to do with my look for the day.
 Firstly, there are my dress alterations.
 I’m a tiny bit apprehensive because last time I tried the dress on, I had a bit of a wobble and decided I hated everything about it.
 I still don’t understand why that happened; it’s the same dress I found and loved a few months ago.
 However, I’m remaining calm and trying to reserve any final judgement until the alterations have taken place because – well – I can’t afford a new one!

 Secondly, I’m in the midst of tracking down a new foundation to wear for the wedding.
 My one and only true Holy Grail base product, a BB cream by Dr. Jart, has been discontinued.
 This is something I only became aware of when I ran out a few months ago and realised I couldn’t rebuy it anywhere, so I’m currently up to my eyes in various samples until find a suitable replacement.
-So far nothing has been quite right, but I’m planning to try the IT Cosmetics CC Cream next as it sounds like a very similar product to the Dr. Jart that I loved so much.
+So far nothing has been quite right, but I’m planning to try the IT Cosmetics CC Cream [affiliate link] next as it sounds like a very similar product to the Dr. Jart that I loved so much.

-With that in mind, starting on the 7th August I’ll be putting the blog on a short holiday until some time near the end of September (I’ll be around on my Instagram and Twitter as usual though).
+With that in mind, starting sometime in August I’ll be putting the blog on a short holiday until some time near the end of September (I’ll be around on my Instagram and Twitter as usual though).
 I want to do my best to avoid a full flare up of my chronic pain and completely chill in the weeks leading up to the wedding.
 Then I’m planning to take some time to relax, decompress, and enjoy our honeymoon after the wedding.
 After all, it’ll be the end of a 20 month journey, and what a journey it’s been!